BlockstreamResearch/codex32/MasterSeed32.md

 Note that hand computation is optional, the particular details of hand computation are outside the scope of this standard, and implementers do not need to be concerned with this possibility.

+[BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) serves the same purpose as this standard: encoding master seeds for for storage by users.
+However, BIP-0039 has no error-correcting ability, cannot sensibly be extended to support secret sharing, has no support for versioning or other metadata, and has many technical design decisions that make implementation and interoperability difficult (for example, the use of SHA-512 to derive seeds, or the use of 11-bit words).

 # Specification